 Explore the French Quarter

-The French Quarter lies at the heart of New Orleans, its east edge running along the banks of the Mississippi River.
+The French Quarter lies at the heart of New Orleans, its east edge running along the Mississippi River banks.

 Famously home to the city's annual Mardi Gras parades and celebrations, there's much more to this area than naked body parts and raucous partying.